 Collection Spotlight: Black History Month

-Every February, as we celebrate Black History Month, we honor the important contributions of African Canadians and African Americans throughout history.
+Every February, as we celebrate Black History Month, we honor the important contributions of Black Canadians and African Americans throughout history.
 From innovators and artists to scientists and educators, this month provides us with the opportunity to recognize some of the most influential figures.

 Please enjoy browsing this selection of children’s books and teacher resources.
-These books and more are all on display at the UBC Education Library Collection Spotlight area on our main floor breezeway.
+These books and more are on display at the UBC Education Library Collection Spotlight area on our main floor breezeway.

 Picture Books and Juvenile Non-Fiction